Switching energy suppliers: How much can I save if I switch?

 Sources and references

-1 OVO Energy plants 1 million trees across the UK each year with its tree planting partners, The Conservation Volunteers and the Woodland Trust.
+1 Since 2015 we have planted 5 million uk-native trees in schools and communities across the UK on behalf of our customers.
 Trees absorb carbon dioxide from the atmosphere, so planting trees helps to slow down climate change.